AIE-Guild/GreenWall/API.md

 who would like to be able to use the bridged communication on a guild confederation.

 ## Safety First

-Before any API functions are called, there are two test that should be run to verify the environment.
+Before any API functions are called, there are two tests that should be run to verify the environment.

 1. Check that GreenWall is loaded.